LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	strongly recommended

 - `logtalk_allure_report.sh` and `logtalk_allure_report.ps1`
-	Bash shell and PowerShell scripts for creating Allure reports (http://allure.qatools.ru);
-	tested with Allure 2.13.8; these scripts should be called after running the `logtalk_tester.sh` shell script using the `-f xunit` or `-f xunit_net_v2` command-line options
+	Bash shell and PowerShell scripts for creating Allure test reports (http://allure.qatools.ru); tested with Allure 2.13.8; these scripts should be called after running the `logtalk_tester.*` scripts using the `-f xunit` or `-f xunit_net_v2` command-line options

 - `logtalk_doclet.sh` and `logtalk_doclet.ps1`
 	Bash shell script and PowerShell script for automating running doclets in the current directory and recursively in all its sub-directories by scanning for either `doclet.lgt` or `doclet.logtalk` files;
-	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from
-	<http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and
-	`$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable;
 	if the script detects either a `timeout` or a `gtimeout` command (provided by the GNU `coreutils` package), it will use it to run each doclet if the `timeout` option is set to a value greater than zero